didoesdigital/steno-dictionaries/README.md

 ## Misstrokes and bad habits

 - The [`misstrokes.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/misstrokes.json) dictionary is an automated dictionary created from entries deleted out of [`dict.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/dict.json) that haven't been moved to other dictionaries.
-- The [`bad-habits.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/bad-habits.json) dictionary is a hand-created dictionary that contains misstrokes (particularly ones you might want to keep).
+- The [`bad-habits.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/bad-habits.json) dictionary is a hand-created dictionary that contains misstrokes (particularly ones you might want to keep for auto-correct).
 It also contains strokes that are not exactly misstrokes but for some reason are not "preferred" to hide them from Typey Type or stroke look up tools.
-Finally, it also includes some hints for correcting misstroked prefixes and suffixes, such as `"SAUP": "SAUB sub^ misstroke"`, which will produce the output `SAUB sub^ misstroke` to let you know you need to stroke `SAUB` to write `sub` as a prefix whenever you incorrectly stroke `SAUP`.